-Iran has said it is building a fourth nuclear research reactor in the central city of Isfahan, days after announcing the construction of a new nuclear power plant complex in the south of the country.
+Iran has just announced it is building a fourth nuclear research reactor in the central city of Isfahan, days after announcing construction of a new nuclear power plant complex in the south of the country.

-Currently, the Bushehr power plant is Iran's only operational nuclear power plant.
+Currently, the Bushehr power plant is Iran's only operational nuclear power facility.
 Photo: ZUMA

-IRNA describes the new reactor as a “research reactor” and says it will have a wide range of applications including testing nuclear fuel and materials as well as producing industrial radioisotopes and radiopharmaceuticals.
-The Isfahan Nuclear Research Center currently has three reactors.
+IRNA describes the new reactor as a "research reactor" and says it will have a range of applications including testing nuclear fuels and materials, as well as producing industrial radioisotopes and radiopharmaceuticals.
+The Isfahan Nuclear Research Centre currently has three reactors.

-Many Western countries fear Iran's nuclear program is aimed at developing nuclear weapons, but Iran says it has no such intention and its nuclear program is for civilian purposes only.
+Iran's nuclear program has been a source of concern for many Western countries, who fear it is aimed at developing nuclear weapons.
+Meanwhile, Iran maintains that it has no such intention and that its nuclear program is solely for civilian purposes.

-Iran has faced a series of US sanctions since former President Donald Trump withdrew from an international deal brokered in 2015 to curb Iran's nuclear ambitions.
+Iran has faced a series of US sanctions since former President Donald Trump withdrew from an international agreement brokered in 2015 aimed at curbing Iran's nuclear ambitions.

-In January, the director general of the International Atomic Energy Agency's (IAEA) nuclear watchdog, Rafael Grossi, said Iran was "limiting" its cooperation with the agency and called Iran's nuclear situation "worrying".
+In January, Rafael Grossi, Director General of the International Atomic Energy Agency's (IAEA) nuclear watchdog, said Iran was "limiting" its cooperation with the agency and called Iran's nuclear situation "worrying".

-Mohammad Eslami, head of the AEOI, said last Thursday that a new nuclear power plant complex is being built in Sirik, southern Iran, and it will have a combined daily production capacity of 5,000 MW.
+Mohammad Eslami, head of the AEOI, said last Thursday that a new nuclear power plant complex is under construction in Sirik, southern Iran, and it will have a combined daily production capacity of 5,000 MW.

-Currently, only the US, France, China, Russia and South Korea are the five rare countries in the world that currently have installed nuclear capacity of over 20,000 MW.
+Currently, only the United States, France, China, Russia, and South Korea are the five rare countries in the world that have installed nuclear power capacity exceeding 20,000 MW.

-Iran currently has one operational nuclear power plant in Bushehr, in the southwest of the country, generating about 3,000 megawatts.
-The Sirik plant is expected to be operational by 2031, according to the IRNA news agency.
+Iran currently has one operational nuclear power plant in Bushehr, in the southwest of the country, generating approximately 3,000 MW.
+According to the IRNA news agency, the plant in Sirik is expected to be operational by 2031.

 Quang Anh (according to AFP, DPA, DW)